 WATCH: Oklahoma Big 12 Tournament Quarterfinals Postgame

-Head coach Porter Moser, forward Ethan Chargois and guard Jacob Groves met with the media following the Sooners' 72-67 win over No. 3 Baylor.
+Head coach Jennie Baranczyk, forward Madi Williams and guard Taylor Robertson met with the media following the Sooners' 80-68 win over Kansas.

-Watch Oklahoma head coach Porter Moser, forward Ethan Chargois and guard Jacob Groves' full postgame press conference following the Sooners' 72-67 win over the No. 3 Baylor Bears in the quarterfinals of the Big 12 Tournament on Thursday, Mar.
-10 in Kansas City.
+Watch Oklahoma head coach Jennie Baranczyk, forward Madi Williams and guard Taylor Robertson's full postgame press conference following the Sooners' 80-68 win over the Kansas Jayhawks on Friday, Mar.
+11 in the quarterfinals of the Big 12 Tournament in Kansas City.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!